 To do that, we came up with a way to make the experiment a good fit for our team:

 - We wouldn’t work every other Friday

-- Customer-facing teams would have a rota in schedule and a day in-lieu to make up for the Friday they’d have to work
+- Customer-facing teams would have a rota in place to provide adequate cover and a day off in-lieu to make up for the Friday they’d have to work

 - On longer weeks, we’d have a Deep Work Wednesday where there’d be no meetings for the day to allow focus on deep work